Patient & Family Advisory Council

 What is a Patient & Family Advisory Council?

 A Patient & Family Advisory Council (PFAC) partners patients and families with members of the healthcare team to provide guidance on how to improve the patient and family experience.
-As part of this PFAC process, patients and families are invited to serve on hospital committees to ensure the consumer’s point of view, perspective and experience are not only heard, but also integrated into the service and quality improvements that ensure high-quality, customer-centered care.
-Through their unique perspectives, patient and families give input on issues that impact care, ensuring the next patient or family member’s journey is easier.
+As part of this process, patients and families are invited to serve on hospital committees to ensure the patient’s point of view, perspective and experience are not only heard, but also integrated into the service and quality improvements that ensure high-quality, customer-centered care.
+Through their unique perspectives, patients and families give input on issues that impact care, ensuring the next patient or family member’s journey is easier.

 About Overlake's PFAC